The Truth About Food Intolerance Testing

 There are two main groups of food allergies:

-Rapid onset/IgE mediated allergy testing involves testing for the presence of IgE antibodies to the suspected food allergen through a blood or skin prick test.
-For example, if peanuts were highlighted as a suspected food allergen then the test would be for peanut specific IgE.
+IgE mediated allergy testing involves testing for the presence of IgE antibodies to the suspected food allergen through a blood or skin prick test.
+For example, if peanuts were highlighted as a suspected food allergen then the test would be for peanut specific IgE antibodies.

-The testing process for delayed onset or non-IgE mediated food allergy can be a little for tricky.
-There are no clinical tests for the diagnosis of Non IgE mediated allergies.
-These are diagnosed using ‘a trial of elimination and re-introduction’ diet to see if the symptoms improve when the suspected food is removed from the diet.
+The testing process for non-IgE mediated food allergy can be a little more tricky.
+There is no reliable test available for the diagnosis of Non-IgE mediated food allergies.
+Rather, these are diagnosed using a method of elimination and re-introduction to see if the symptoms improve when the suspected food is removed from the diet.
 This is safe to do at home under the guidance of your Healthcare professional.
-The food should be removed for 2-4 weeks and then re-introduced to see if the symptoms return.
+This method is called the ‘3 R Method’ (see below).

 Food intolerance: